Samsara is the best asset tracking system, due to its real-time GPS tracking and helpful auto-alerts.

 Wasp AssetCloud’s key features

-- Multiple sites and unlimited custom fields are supported with Complete (but not with Basic).
+- Multiple sites and unlimited custom fields: These are supported with Complete (but not with Basic).

-- Depreciation, transaction histories, and audits are supported on all plans, giving users the details they need for paperwork.
+- Depreciation, transaction histories, and audits: These features are supported on all plans, giving users the details they need for paperwork.

-- A check-in/check-out system makes it easy and quick to assign equipment to the right user.
+- A check-in/check-out system: This makes it easy and quick to assign equipment to the right user.

-- “Multi-quantity” asset tracking feature lets you consolidate identical items, to avoid creating a new entry for each one.
-The time-saving feature is only available on Complete plans.
+- “Multi-quantity” asset tracking: A feature that lets you consolidate identical items, to avoid creating a new entry for each one.

 The Wasp AssetCloud software lets users run a range of different reports.
 Source: Wasp AssetCloud